hohoaisan/serverless-lambda-s3/README.md

 ### Testing it out

-If everything went according to plan, you should be able to login to the AWS S3 console and upload a `.csv` file to the input bucket.
-It will need to match the schema that `schema.js` is expecting.
-Feel free to use the `sampleData.csv` file provided with this repo.
+If everything went according to plan, you should be able to login to the AWS S3 console and upload any image file to the input bucket.

-The deployed Lambda function will be triggered and should generate a fixed width file that gets saved in the output bucket.
+The deployed Lambda function will be triggered and should generate a resized image file that gets saved in the output bucket.
 Whether the function succeeded or failed, there should be some sort of output in AWS Cloudwatch.

 ### Cleaning Up